rwieruch/blog_robinwieruch_content/developer-setup.md

 link: ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/sublime
 {{< /highlight >}}

-Now you should be able to open any directory from the command line with `sublime .`

-> Sublime comes with powerful settings and amazing customization.
+Now you should be able to open any directory from the command line with `sublime .` Sublime comes with powerful settings and amazing customization.
 You can choose from a wide range of themes or packages to make your developer experience nicer and easier.

 {{% chapter_header "iTerm2 (Optional)" "iterm" %}}

 It's optional, but you might want to install an advanced command line (terminal) tool.
-I suggest {{% a_blank "iTerm2" "https://www.iterm2.com/" %}}.

-Homebrew again helps you to install it.
+I suggest {{% a_blank "iTerm2" "https://www.iterm2.com/" %}} whereas Homebrew helps you to install it.

 {{< highlight javascript >}}
 brew cask install iterm2
 {{< /highlight >}}

 Now you can open iTerm2 instead of the default terminal.

-> You could install further stuff for iTerm2 like the {{% a_blank "solarized theme" "http://ethanschoonover.com/solarized" %}} or {{% a_blank "Oh My Zsh" "https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet" %}}.
+You could install further stuff for iTerm2 like the {{% a_blank "solarized theme" "http://ethanschoonover.com/solarized" %}} or {{% a_blank "Oh My Zsh" "https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet" %}}.

 {{% chapter_header "GitHub" "github" %}}

-Now it's time to create an account on {{% a_blank "GitHub" "https://github.com/" %}}.
-It will be your place to share, collaborate on and discuss projects.
-You could {{% a_blank "follow me on GitHub" "https://github.com/rwieruch" %}} to have your first social connection.

-Next you may want to setup a SSH connection to GitHub.
+Last but not least, it is time to create an account on {{% a_blank "GitHub" "https://github.com/" %}}.
+It will be your place to share, collaborate on and discuss about exciting projects.
+Follow the setup instructions from the [GitHub and Git Essentials](https://www.robinwieruch.de/git-essential-commands/) article.
+In addition, you may want to setup a SSH connection to GitHub.
 It allows you to connect to your external repositories in a secure way.
-Therefor follow the {{% a_blank "instructions on GitHub" "https://help.github.com/articles/generating-an-ssh-key/" %}}.
+Therefore, follow the {{% a_blank "instructions on GitHub" "https://help.github.com/articles/generating-an-ssh-key/" %}}.

-That's it for the development setup.
-I hope it gives you everything you need to start to code or to build your own website.